Aston Villa - Everton: How to watch, stream, start time, odds, injury news

 Team and injury news

-Aston Villa will be without the injured duo of Morgan Sanson and Trezeguet, while Ollie Watkins is suspended after being sent off in the defeat to Manchester United.
-Jack Grealish is not expected to return, but he is stepping up his recovery.
+Aston Villa are without the injured duo of Morgan Sanson and Trezeguet, while Ollie Watkins is suspended after being sent off in the defeat to Manchester United.
+Jack Grealish returns on the bench after a lengthy spell out.

 Everton are without Jean-Philippe Gbamin who has picked up a knee injury, as his rotten luck with injuries continues.
-Yerry Mina is a serious doubt, while James Rodriguez could return to the squad after a calf injury.
+Yerry Mina and James Rodriguez are both out.

+🚨 𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦! 🚨@abdoudoucoure16 starts as Carlo makes two changes for #AVLEVE.

 Odds and ends (full odds provided by our partner, PointsBet)